Competition in Costly Talk: Receiver-efficient Equilibria and Robustness

-The goal of this section is to analyze the existence and plausibility of equilibria where the decision maker always obtains the information she needs to select her preferred alternative.
-This class of equilibria is important because it is believed that competition in ``the marketplace of ideas'' may result in the truth becoming known \citep{gentzkow2008}.
-Competing forces may indeed yield full information revelation in cheap talk settings \citep{battaglini2002} as well as in models of verifiable disclosure \citep{milgrom1986}.
+The goal of this section is to study how costly talk communication affects the existence and properties of two important classes of equilibria: babbling and fully revealing.
+No information is transmitted in the former, whereas the decision maker always learns the state in the latter.
+Typically, in cheap talk games there is a babbling equilibrium, while in standard signaling and disclosure games there is a fully revealing equilibrium (FRE).
+In the setup considered here, full revelation can be naturally achieved when senders play truthful strategies, that is, when they always report truthfully the realized state.
+As the next lemma shows, the introduction of misreporting costs prevents the existence of both babbling and truthful equilibria. \begin{restatable}{lemma}{lemmababbling} There are no babbling equilibria.
+Misreporting occurs in every equilibrium. \end{restatable}

+Intuitively, babbling cannot occur because, when misreporting is costly, ignored senders best respond by reporting truthfully.
+Truthful equilibria do not exist because there are always situations where senders can profit from lying if their competitor reports truthfully.\footnote{Lemma~\ref{lemma:babbling} applies to all perfect Bayesian equilibria of the game described in Section~\ref{sec:model}, and not only to those satisfying~\eqref{eq:m}. \cite{battaglini2002} uses an argument similar to the revelation principle to show that, in a multi-sender cheap talk model, if there exists a fully revealing equilibrium then there exists a fully revealing equilibrium in truthful strategies.
+Such an argument cannot be applied here because of the presence of misreporting costs.
+In this model there are fully revealing equilibria, but there are no equilibria in truthful strategies.} Since fully revealing outcomes do not necessarily require senders to play truthful strategies, Lemma~\ref{lemma:babbling} does not rule out the existence of fully revealing equilibria.

-In the setting studied here, the combination of a rich state space together with a binary action space implies that the decision maker does not need to know the realized state $\theta$ in order to find her favorite alternative.
+In what follows, I show that there are equilibria where the decision maker gets the full information payoff.\footnote{Fully revealing equilibria of this model naturally exist when one of the two senders is unbiased or cannot misreport.
+The former occurs when $\tau_j=\tau_{dm}$, while the latter occurs when $k_j=\infty$.} In the setting studied here, the combination of a rich state space together with a binary action space implies that the decision maker does not need to know the realized state in order to select her favorite alternative.
 All she needs to know is whether the state is positive or negative.
-For the purposes of this section, an analysis of fully revealing equilibria would therefore be too restrictive.
+For the purposes of this section, studying fully revealing equilibria would be too restrictive.
 The following definition gives a weaker notion of revelation that will prove useful for the analysis that follows.